Person meditating symbolizing stress relief and balance showing one of the strategies in stress management.

 Feeling overwhelmed often comes from trying to do everything at once.
 Time management is about creating space for the things that matter most to you and saying no to unnecessary distractions.

-• Set Achievable Goals– Break large tasks into smaller, manageable steps.
-This prevents the feeling of being buried under a mountain of work.
+• Set Achievable Goals.
+Break large tasks into smaller, manageable steps to prevent the feeling of being buried under a mountain of work.

-• Delegate or Outsource– If there’s too much on your plate, consider delegating tasks or outsourcing them to professionals.
-This can free up more time for you to focus on your priorities.
+• Delegate or Outsource.
+If you have too many tasks, consider delegating or outsourcing them to professionals.
+It can free up more time to focus on your priorities.

 Using planners or apps can help you organize your time and reduce procrastination.
-Stay focused and avoid distractions so you can complete your tasks efficiently.
+Stay focused and avoid distractions to complete your tasks efficiently.

 Group of friends laughing together, symbolizing the importance of social support.